softeng-feup/open-cx-working-title/README.md

 * As a User, I want to be able to easily access all the conferences and their themes, so that I can organize my schedule.

-* As a User, I want to be able to easily access all the conferences and their themes, so that I can organize my schedule.

 * As a Speaker, I want to have special tools (such as to be able to create quizes) that traditional editors don't have, so that I can provide a better time for the audience.

 * As Users, we want to have a feedback system: